 Breakfast at Tiffany’s – Truman Capote

 I saw the film years ago, and I think it’s so iconic that people sometimes forget it was a book first.
-The next few entries on here are all books that I borrowed from my flatmate, and when I noticed she had this, I was surprised at myself for not having read it before.
-It’s a short volume, almost a novella really, and I finished it in one sitting, outside on a particularly sunny day.
-It’s hard to separate the character of Holly from Audrey Hepburn’s portrayal of her, but her book self was very similar to how I remembered her in the movie, this free-spirited, enigmatic woman who captivates the people around her.
+The next few entries on here are all books that I borrowed from my flatmate.
+When I noticed she had this, I was surprised at myself for not having read it before.
+It’s a short volume, a novella really, and I finished it in one particularly sunny day.
+It’s hard to separate the character of Holly from Audrey Hepburn’s portrayal of her, but her book self was very similar to how I remembered her in the movie.
+She is very much this free-spirited, enigmatic woman who captivates the people around her.

 Frankenstein – Mary Shelley

 Another classic novel borrowed from my flatmate that I couldn’t believe I hadn’t read before.
-I know I have my own copy from my degree packed up in a box somewhere, but our reading lists were too long to read everything on them, so this must have gotten skipped over.
-It’s also one of those stories that we’re all so familiar with growing up, but the novel contained a lot of details and plot point that surprised me greatly, as I only knew the general outline before.
-It’s got some fascinating themes to it, about the nature of monstrosity, and the human desire to play God, compounded by the unreliable narrator (one narrator has written down the story as told to him by Victor Frankenstein himself).
-I definitely have more appreciation for the novel now, and its influence in the literary canon.
+I know I have my own copy from my degree packed up in a box somewhere.
+However, our reading lists were too long to read everything on them, so this must have gotten skipped over.
+It’s also one of those stories that we’re all so familiar with growing up so I knew the general outline.
+But the novel contained a lot of details and plot point that surprised me greatly.
+It’s got some fascinating themes, about the nature of monstrosity, and the human desire to play God.
+Which are compounded by the unreliable narrator (one narrator has written down the story as told to him by Victor Frankenstein himself).
+I definitely have more appreciation for the novel now and its influence in the literary canon.

 The Other Mrs Walker – Mary Paulson-Ellis

-I chose this out of my flatmate’s selection, as it’s largely set in Edinburgh, so it’s always fun reading about a place you’re familiar with.
-It’s a mystery in general, but there’s a lot of exploration of personal, family relationships, and I like reading anything character-driven, and understanding their personalities and motivations.
-It could get a little confusing with the multiple timelines at play, but it was interesting to see how they all slotted together, especially as the reader knows more than the protagonist for much of the story – though I did predict the ending pretty early on.
+I chose this out of my flatmate’s selection, as it’s largely set in Edinburgh.
+It’s always fun reading about a place you’re familiar with!
+It’s a mystery in general, but there’s a lot of exploration of personal, family relationships.
+I like reading anything character-driven, and understanding their personalities and motivations.
+It could get a little confusing with the multiple timelines at play, but it was interesting to see how they all slotted together.
+Especially as the reader knows more than the protagonist for much of the story!
+Although I did predict the ending pretty early on…

 Where’s My Happy Ending? – Anna Whitehouse & Mark Farquharson

-So this is the first non-fiction book on this list – I typically read more fiction, but have started exploring more non-fiction in recent years, especially through audiobooks.
-It came highly recommended by my flatmate, who found it hilariously, and she was definitely right about that.
+So this is the first non-fiction book on this list.
+I typically read more fiction, but have started exploring more non-fiction in recent years, especially through audiobooks.
+It came highly recommended by my flatmate, who found it hilarious.
+She was definitely right about that!
 It’s also a very honest exploration into marriage and relationships, and how they work in the modern world we live in.
-I found it very interesting, because it reaffirmed a lot of my own thoughts on the matter, especially the misconception that getting married means you’ve ticked the boxes and can live happily ever after – that’s definitely NOT how that works!
+I found it very interesting, because it reaffirmed a lot of my own thoughts on the matter.
+Especially the misconception that getting married means you’ve ticked the boxes and can live happily ever after.
+That’s definitely NOT how that works!

 On The Road – Jack Kerouac

 Ok, I’ve read this before, many times, but it’s still one of my favourites.
-I picked it up again while waiting for an order of new books to arrive – damn pandemic delaying deliveries!
-I wanted to read something about travel, since I’m missing it so much at the moment, stuck in one place as I am.
-I think there’s a lot of books that should be revisited at different times in your life, as you may find something new in it each time.
-I last read this at university, before a lot of my own travels, so now I have a lot more experiences similar to those in the book!
-And you see characters differently over time, as you yourself change, though they still remain some of my favourites.
+My delivery of a new order of books got delayed (damn pandemic) so I picked this up again while waiting.
+I wanted to read something about travel, since I’m missing it so much at the moment, stuck in one place.
+It’s super interesting to revisit books at different times in your life, as you may find something new each time.
+I last read this at university, before a lot of my own travels.
+Whereas now, I have a lot more experiences similar to those in the book!
+And you see characters differently over time, as you change, though these still remain some of my favourites.

 Normal People – Sally Rooney